 Once littered with needles and vials,

-Is a now a green Playspace named
+Is now a green Playspace named

 for a politician who is in jail.